krishraghuram/contribook/computernetworks/network.rst

 =============

 .. note::
-    Through this page is titled "Network Layer", we will only discuss one protocol in the Network Layer - IP, the Internet Protocol
+    Though this page is titled "Network Layer", we will only discuss one protocol in the Network Layer - IP, the Internet Protocol

     There are a few other protocols in layer 3, mentioned `here